Miami Truck Accident Attorneys

 Types of Miami Truck Accident Cases We Handle

 Many safety measures are in place to prevent accidents.
 Logbooks, federal regulations, and strict company measures are in place to encourage safe driving.
 Unfortunately, these are often circumvented to save time or make money.

-We are capable of handling a wide variety of truck accident cases, including the following:
+Our semi truck accident lawyers are capable of handling a wide variety of Miami truck accident cases, including the following:

 - Alcohol-Related Crashes

 Truck regulations are strict regarding the use of alcohol before or during a trucking operation.
 In fact, a truck driver is not allowed to use alcohol within 4 hours of being in control of a commercial vehicle.
 Additionally, a driver must be tested for alcohol usage if he or she causes a motor vehicle accident where the car sustains enough damage to result in a towing.

 This alcohol test must be taken as soon as practicable after the crash.

 If a motor carrier did not test their driver for alcohol when he or she caused an accident that resulted in the towing of a car, this could be used as evidence that they were covering up the use of alcohol.
 An alcohol test must be administered within two hours of an accident; if this does not happen, a motor carrier must specify in court why the test was not conducted within two hours.
 All truck drivers are legally obligated to take alcohol tests when asked by their motor carrier.